amir-arad/muaddib/docs/plugin-hooks.md

 ### Backend scope

-Backend code can be run either in worker or node. this means neither DOM APIs or nodejs APIS are available.
+Backend code can be run either in worker or node. this means neither DOM APIs or nodejs APIS are available. specific plugins that need nodeJS enviornemt can register only for it, but they should offer a worker version as a fallback

 ### Main scope

 Main scope code runs in the browser window.

-that means the editor and all its plugins share the same thread
+that means the editor and all its plugins share the same thread.

-- this code must not be CPU intensive
 - all plugins and the editor must use the same version for all 3rd party singleton libraries (aka React)